Cleansing the Intestine

 - Spinach, green olives, peas, asparagus, cabbage and Brussels sprouts, celery and seaweeds are all rich in chlorophyll, which means they can help clean the digestive tract and detoxify the liver.
 Completing the liquid chlorophyll diet is another way to boost the absorption of important nutrients for maximum colon health.
 The soluble fatty chlorophyll adheres to the intestinal wall mucosa and retards the development of harmful bacteria, removes the bacteria from the colon and helps heal the mucosal gastrointestinal tract.

-Filtered sea salt water.
+Filtered sea salt water

-The digestive system is made up of a vast network of beneficial microbiotics that are responsible for digesting food, absorbing nutrients, eliminating harmful bacteria and toxins in the digestive tract.
+- The digestive system is made up of a vast network of beneficial microbiotics that are responsible for digesting food, absorbing nutrients, eliminating harmful bacteria and toxins in the digestive tract.
 When these beneficial bacteria are not in proper numbers, digestive health suffers, and when the bacterial balance of the intestinal flora is severely disturbed, there are high probabilities of serious intestinal disorders.
 In order to help compensate intestinal floral damage caused by environmental chemicals and foods, antibiotic drugs, processed foods and other factors, it is important to complete the diet with fermented foods.
 This type of food naturally contains probiotic bacteria.
-That is why nutritionists recommend a balanced consumption of yogurt, kefir and kimchi (cultivated vegetables containing important amounts of probiotics).
+That is why nutritionists recommend a balanced consumption of yoghurt, kefir and kimchi (cultivated vegetables containing important amounts of probiotics).